 Cafe No Se

 Since opening in the South Congress Hotel, Cafe No Se has been one of my favorite brunch places in Austin.
-The interior design is bright and modern.
-The floor's blue and white hexagonal tilework adds color and creates a fun photo backdrop.
+The interior design is bright and modern, and the floor's blue and white hexagonal tilework adds color and creates a fun photo backdrop.
 Freshly baked goodies, including a parmesan chive scone and a pistachio apricot cake, are $4 to $6 each.
-There are a half-dozen salads and bowls to choose from, including a yellow tuna poke bowl I've ordered several times.
+There are also a half-dozen salads and bowls, including a yellow tuna poke bowl I've ordered several times.

 Magnolia Cafe